 If the common or preferred stock account increased in value:

-It means the company issued additional shares of stock and cash flowed into (positive) the company.
+It means the company issued additional shares of stock and cash flowed into the company (positive).

 The amount of the increase will be added to the cash provided/used by financing activities.